aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 ## What one particle actually sees

 The average hides a lot of structure.
-Here is the full distribution of $n_\text{terms}$ across all 32768 particles, for the Plummer model and for a uniform sphere with the same $N$ — this is the paper's Fig. 5:
+Below is the full distribution of $n_\text{terms}$ across all 32768 particles, for the Plummer model and for a uniform sphere with the same $N$.
+This is the paper's Fig. 5:

 \fig{/assets/Physics/papers/hernquist1987/nterms_hist}

+Left to right is how many terms one particle had to add up, and the height is how many of the 32768 particles needed that many.
+The peak is narrow, so almost everybody does a similar amount of work, and the tail on the left is the halo particles who get off cheap.

 Two things stand out, and both are physics rather than numerics.